sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 - configure the host mode of a port.
 - configure the period of time after which the Authenticator attempts to reauthenticate a supplicant on the port.
 - configure the actions to take when all the authentication servers are dead.
-- enable authorization of voice devices on the critical voice VLAN when all the authentication servers are dead.
-- configure the actions to take when one authentication server comes back alive after all were dead.
+- configure the actions to take when one authentication server comes back alive after all are dead.
 - configure Open Authentication mode on the port.
 - set the order of authentication methods used on a port.
 - set the priority for the authentication methods used on a port.
 - enable MAC Authentication Bypass (MAB) on an interface.

 ### 1.3.3 Scalability Requirements
-1. 48 clients per port, with a maxmimum of 512 clients per switch
+1. 48 clients per port, with a maximum of 512 clients per switch
 2. 30 ACL rules per client/host

 ### 1.3.4 Warm Boot Requirements